nestris/nestris.org/README.md

 ### Wipe database and reset###
 Initializes the database.
 DO NOT RUN THIS unless you want to wipe all data.
-`docker exec -i [container-id] psql -U postgres -d mydatabase -f /docker-entrypoint-initdb.d/init.sql`
+This needs to be run if you want after changing the database schema at wipe-and-reset-database.sql `docker exec -i [container-id] psql -U postgres -d mydatabase -f /docker-entrypoint-initdb.d/init.sql`

 ## How CI/CD works in this project